matrix-org/synapse/README.rst

 * significant performance improvements due to the superior threading and caching model, smarter query optimiser
 * allowing the DB to be run on separate hardware
-* allowing basic active/backup high-availability with a "hot spare" synapse pointing at the same DB master, as well as enabling DB replication in synapse itself.

 For information on how to install and use PostgreSQL, please see `docs/postgres.md <docs/postgres.md>`_.